athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 Welcome to my step by step guide to setting up a ClojureScript app.
 We'll work to assuage your fears & stresses and alleviate those nagging thoughts about doing things the "right" or "wrong" way.

-This post will walk through a battle tested approach to starting a <a href="#clojurescript-spelling" aria-describedby="footnote-label" id="clojurescript-spelling-ref">Clojure(Script)</a> app and describe the rationale for each decision we make.
+In this post we will walk through a battle tested approach to setting up a <a href="#clojurescript-spelling" aria-describedby="footnote-label" id="clojurescript-spelling-ref">Clojure(Script)</a> app and describe the rationale for each decision we make.

 <aside class="blog-content__note">Never worked with Clojure or ClojureScript?
 Checkout <a class="blog-content__link" href="https://youtube.com/playlist?list=PLaGDS2KB3-ArG0WqAytE9GsZgrM-USsZA" target="_blank" rel="noopener noreferrer">Getting Started with Clojure(Script)</a>.
 In addition, if you're following along and get stuck at any point, I have a <a class="blog-content__link" href="https://github.com/athomasoriginal/demo-clojurescript-app" target="_blank" rel="noopener noreferrer">demo project</a> which you can reference as you work through this post.
 We won't write too much ClojureScript code in this post, but if at any point you to quickly learn a bit of ClojureScript syntax I recommend this <a class="blog-content__link" href="https://github.com/shaunlebron/ClojureScript-Syntax-in-15-minutes" target="_blank" rel="noopener noreferrer">quick 15 minute primer to the syntax of Clojure</a>.</aside>

 ## Setup Project Structure

 This section is about the folder structure of our application.
-Whenever I name a Clojure(Script) project I will use the `company` name and then the `app` name to help name the folder structure.
+Whenever I name a Clojure(Script) project I will use the `company` name and then the `app` name to inform the naming of our app's folders.

 For example, we can pretend that our `company` is called `tallex` and we are building an app called `time dive`.